 - What are the competitive strengths and weaknesses of the various players targeting the enterprise telecommunications market in the United States?

-AT&T Inc., BT Group plc, CenturyLink, Inc., Charter Communications, Inc., Cogent Communications, Inc., Comcast Corporation, Computer Sciences Corporation, Cox Communications, Inc., Deutsche Telekom AG, EarthLink, Inc., Frontier Communications Corp., INTELEPEER, INC., Level 3 Communications, MASERGY COMMUNICATIONS, INC., Megapath Inc, Nippon Telegraph and Telephone Corporation, Optimum Lightpath, Orange S.A., Reliance Communications Ltd., SIDERA NETWORKS, INC., SIMPLE SIGNAL INC, Sprint Corporation, Tata Group, Time Warner Cable Inc., Verizon Communications, Inc., West IP Communications, Windstream Holdings, Inc., XO Holdings, Inc., Zayo Group LLC
+AT&T Inc., BT Group plc, CenturyLink, Inc., Charter Communications, Inc., Cogent Communications, Inc., Comcast Corporation, Computer Sciences Corporation, Cox Communications, Inc., Deutsche Telekom AG, EarthLink, Inc., Frontier Communications Corp., INTELEPEER, INC., Level 3 Communications, MASERGY COMMUNICATIONS, INC., MEGAPATH GROUP, INC., Nippon Telegraph and Telephone Corporation, Optimum Lightpath, Orange S.A., RELIANCE GLOBALCOM LIMITED, SIMPLE SIGNAL INC, Sidera Networks, Sprint Corporation, Tata Group, Time Warner Cable Inc., Verizon Communications, Inc., West IP Communications, Inc., Windstream Holdings, Inc., XO Holdings, Inc., Zayo Group Holdings Inc.

 Research Manager, Broadband, Enterprise Voice & IP Communications Services, and Unified Communications